-Let us now consider the similarities of the excitation of He atom and nitrogen ion lines.
-Experimental data for the excitation functions for the helium atom HeI ($\lambda =388.9$ nm, 3p $^{3}$P$\rightarrow $2s $^{3}$S) and nitrogen ion NII ($\lambda =500.1-500.5$ nm, 3d $^{3}$F$\rightarrow $3p $ ^{3}$D) lines are presented in Fig. \ref{F8}.
-The curves exhibit surprising resemblance: in the entire investigated energy region, both the absolute values of the emission cross sections and their energy dependence are close to each other.
-Such emission cross sections' behavior points out the existance of a strong correlation between the dissociation products: the excited helium atoms and nitrogen ions
+Let us now consider the similarities between the excitation of the He atom and the nitrogen ion lines.
+Experimental data for the excitation functions for the helium atom HeI ($\lambda =388.9$ nm, 3p $^{3}$P$\rightarrow $2s $ ^{3}$S) and nitrogen ion NII ($\lambda =500.1-500.5$ nm, 3d $^{3}$F$ \rightarrow $3p $^{3}$D) lines are presented in Fig. \ref{F8}.
+The curves exhibit surprising resemblance: in the entire investigated energy region, both the absolute values of the emission cross-sections and their energy dependence are close to each other.
+This behavior indicates the existence of a strong correlation between the dissociation products: the excited helium atoms and nitrogen ions

-Also, we suppose that the inelastic energy defects for these channels are close to each other.
-There are some additional arguments that substantiate the existence of correlation between the channels (\ref{He12}) and (\ref {He13}).
-In Ref. \cite{86m} electron-impact dissociative excitation of nitrogen molecules N$_{2}$ was investigated.
-The authors have observed the same emission line of N$^{+}:$ \ $\lambda =500.5$ nm, corresponding to the transition 3d $^{3}$F$\rightarrow $3p $^{3}$D. Because the incident particle electron has a small mass, the experimentally obtained threshold energy, 57 eV, for the appearance of this line nearly coincides with the corresponding energy defect for this process.
-So, for the threshold of 57 eV, after reduction by the ionization potential of the helium atom (24.6 eV), gives approximately 32 eV for the energy defect.
+In addition, we assume that the inelastic energy defects for these channels are close to each other.
+Some additional arguments substantiate the existence of a correlation between channels (\ref{He12}) and (\ref{He13}).
+In Ref. \cite{86m} the electron-impact dissociative excitation of nitrogen molecules N$_{2}$ was investigated.
+The authors observed the same emission line for N$^{+}:$ \ $\lambda =500.5$ nm, corresponding to the transition 3d $ ^{3}$F$\rightarrow $3p $^{3}$D. Because the incident particle electron has a small mass, the experimentally obtained threshold energy of 57 eV, for the appearance of this line nearly coincides with the corresponding energy defect for this process.
+Therefore, for the threshold of 57 eV, after reduction by the ionization potential of the helium atom (24.6 eV), gives approximately 32 eV for the energy defect.
 In the energy loss spectrum plotted in \cite{33m}, for the charge-exchange channel, one can find a broad peak in the vicinity of $\sim $30 eV.
-Thus, 32 eV is located in this area and this fact is indirect evidence in favor of the close relationship between reactions (\ref{He12}) and (\ref{He13}) \cite{33m}.
+Thus, 32 eV is located in this area, which is indirect evidence in favor of the close relationship between reactions (\ref{He12}) and (\ref{He13}) \cite{33m}.